ccrawford4/FruitPunchAI/README.md

 Throughout this bootcamp, I have worked on several projects applying the techniques learned in class.
 These projects have included:

 Projects:
-Predicting Boston housing prices using a neural network.
+- Predicting Boston housing prices using a neural network.
-Classifying images of clothing items using a convolutional neural network.
+- Classifying images of clothing items using a convolutional neural network.
-Identifying different types of flowers using a convolutional neural network.
+- Identifying different types of flowers using a convolutional neural network.
-Conclusion

 Conclusion:
 Overall, the FruitPunch AI in Practice BootCamp (Online) has provided me with valuable hands-on experience in machine learning techniques, which I look forward to applying to future projects.
 If you have any questions or would like to learn more about my experience, please feel free to reach out.